NERSC/spack-infrastructure/docs/spack_training.rst

 - PMI: cray-pmi
 - libfabrics: libfabrics

-Shown below are the corresponding modules that you should consider when setting up external
+Shown below are the corresponding modules that you should consider when setting up external packages.

 .. code-block:: console